ParasDeshpande/ParasDeshpande/README.md

 👋 Hi, I’m **@ParasDeshpande**
-🎓 Final-year AI & ML engineering student | Aspiring Buisness Analyst & Tech Strategist
+🎓 Final-year AI & ML engineering student | Aspiring to build a career in New emerging technologies
 🔍 Passionate about AI, machine learning, and turning data into actionable insights
 🛠️ Working on projects involving AI automation, EDA exploratory data analysis 🌱 Constantly learning through hands-on projects, research papers, and new tech tools